NebraLtd/Helium-Guides/docs/handy-guides/troubleshooting.md

 This error is displayed if the system fails to start the software for the Miner 5 times in a row.

 Two possible fixes for this are:
-* Ensure the antenna connector is connected to the LoRa module.
+* Make sure you asserted the location for your hotspot.
-* Open up the hotspot and remove then re-insert the LoRa module.
+* Open up the hotspot and re-insert the LoRa modul and make sure it's seated correclty.

 ##### LoRa Module Re-Seating